-In less than a decade, Makovicka Physical Therapy has experienced rapid growth.
+In the past decade, Makovicka Physical Therapy has experienced rapid growth.
 And despite the fact that the organization—as well as its Chief Operating Officer, Josh Richling—prioritized the patient experience and believed it to be an important metric for success, the company’s prior patient satisfaction tracking methods proved difficult, time-consuming, and less-than-valuable in terms of the information the team was able to collect.
 So, Richling decided it was time for the organization to invest in a scalable solution that better measured—and monitored—the patient experience.
 Chief Compliance Officer Dan McCutchen agreed, believing this was an opportunity for the organization to improve and refine patients’ overall experience: “Our biggest challenges centered around tracking patients, outcomes, and clinicians,” he said.
 “We needed a better way to examine our course of care and patient experience.”.

 The Makovicka team was specifically looking for a patient relationship management (PRM) solution that would:

-• help generate actionable feedback from patients.
+- Help generate actionable feedback from patients.

 They found all of that—and more—in WebPT Reach.